SaeedMasoumi/sweep-gson/README.md

 ## Sample

-Assume that you have REST API with the below request/response template:
+Assume that you have an REST API with the request/response template below:
 ```js
 // request
 {